 In July 2021 Novalis Contemporary Art Design Gallery presented the exhibition Ettore Sottsass & Shiro Kuramata, curated by Seiko Mori/United Voice, and supported by the Italian Cultural Institute of Hong Kong and the Consulate-General of Japan in Hong Kong.

-In the past months the Institute, in collaboration with Arkad Foundation, presented FUSION, a cultural project that aims to create a dialogue between different realities and artistic experiences.
+In autumn 2021 the Institute, in collaboration with Arkad Foundation, presented FUSION, a cultural project that aims to create a dialogue between different realities and artistic experiences.
 Through a call for participation, artists working in Tuscany, a beautiful region of Italy, and Hong Kong, are invited to co-create sculptural works using the two materials that tell the story of their territory: white Carrara marble from the Apuan Alps and wood from Hong Kong.
 The resulting sculptures have been on view in December 2021, half of them at vA!
 (Hong Kong Visual Arts Centre) and the others at Arkad Foundation gallery in Seravezza.